Kentucky Landlord-Tenant Law 2026: URLTA Cities, Deposits & Eviction Notices

 Q: What notice is required before eviction in Kentucky?

-A: No. The Kentucky Uniform Residential Landlord and Tenant Act applies only in counties and cities that have formally adopted it.
-Most larger jurisdictions, including Louisville and Lexington, have adopted the Act.
-In non-adopting areas, common law and other statutes govern landlord-tenant relationships.
+A: No. The Kentucky Uniform Residential Landlord and Tenant Act applies only in counties, cities, or urban-county governments that have formally adopted it under KRS §383.500.
+In non-adopting areas, common law, the lease, and other Kentucky statutes may govern key issues.

 Conclusion: Navigating Kentucky Landlord-Tenant Law in 2026